RaresMarin/Quiz/README.md

 ---

-Thanks for using this site to make math easier and more fun.
-Let's make numbers awesome together!
+Thanks for using this site!